 |Money Market Funds||0.17%|

 When you compare expense ratios of mutual funds, make sure not to compare actively-managed mutual fund expense ratios to passively-managed exchange-traded fund expense ratios.
-The human element of an actively managed mutual fund generally leads to higher expense ratios.
+Actively managed mutual funds usually charge higher expense ratios.

 Similarly, it’s best to compare funds of the same category with each other, for example the expenses ratios charged by emerging market funds should be compared with each other not with a municipal bond fund.